BBro2137/KulkiGUI/README.md

 > from what ive tested the broken ones are:
 > - xeno
 > - solara
-> - wave (wave's crypt library is doing some shenanigans idfk)
+> - wave (it used to not work but now it maybe works)
+> - Madium (im trying to fix this)
+> - Nexomia.win (the EXACT same problem as madium, nexomia is a madium paste fr?)
 </details>

 ## to do